ibm-cloud-architecture/refarch-ml-ops/README.md

 ### Where to use ML Ops Starter Kit Projects<a class="anchor" id="ml-ops-sk-projects-usage">

-+ As a Starter Creating End to End Demo aligned with ML Ops challenges/requirements of new/prospective clients of CPD
++ Creating End to End Demo aligned with ML Ops challenges/requirements for a use case
 + Enablement
 + Development of industry specific demos/ assets using Cloud Pak for Data

-ML Ops Starter Kit works on any Cloud Pak For Data cluster (that has necessary components) including [Cloud Pak For Data Experience](https://www.ibm.com/cloud/paks/experiences/cloud-pak-for-data)
+ML Ops Starter Kit works on any Cloud Pak For Data cluster (that has necessary components) including [Cloud Pak For Data Experience](https://www.ibm.com/cloud/paks/experiences/cloud-pak-for-data).

-ML Ops Starter Kit can be used for othet environments too in Public Cloud, Private Cloud or Hybrid Environment
+ML Ops Starter Kit can be potentially extended to other ML Ops frameworks in Public Cloud, Private Cloud or Hybrid Environment